Uniform Mordell-Lang Plus Bogomolov: Large Points

 \subsection{Inequalities}

 There are two important constants that appear in the work of R\'emond, namely $\cNT$ and $h_1$.
+Let $h:\PP^n(\bar\QQ)\rightarrow \RR$ be the logarithmic Weil height.
 The first one $\cNT$ is a bound arising from the construction of N\'eron-Tate heights on the abelian variety.
-It satisfies for any $P\in A(\bar\QQ)$.
+It satisfies $|\hat h(P)-h(P)|\leq \cNT$ for any $P\in A(\bar\QQ)$.
 The second one $h_1$ is the Weil height of the polynomials defining the addition and subtraction on the abelian variety.
 It is known that there is a constant $c'=c'(g,l)$ such that